victor90braz/flat/README.md

 ## Project Overview

-Flat is like a friendly web platform where you can add your own flat card.
-It includes a details.
-You will find images, price per month and the location area, also share thoughts about the previous experiences, and even leave helpful reviews.
+Flat it is a simple page application.
+It is like a friendly web platform where you can add your own flat card.
+Check in detail page, there you will find images, price per month and the location area, also share thoughts about the previous experiences, and even leave helpful reviews.

 With a responsive design and a dedicated mobile version.